emutex/wiring-x86/docs/source/galileo_gen2_api.rst

    :param int value: The duty cycle: between 0 (always off) and 255 (always on).

-The gpio pin is assumed to be configured as PWM.
+The gpio pin is assumed to be configured as ``gpio.PWM``.
 Generates a PWM signal with the desired duty cycle.
 The value must be in range 0-255.

 gpio.analogRead()